-- Cisco IPICS does not automatically call back dial-out users participating in a VTG when a failover occurs. - Any running external notifications or policies are restarted after a failover.
-Duplicate notifications may be sent to users.
+Cisco IPICS does not automatically call back dial-out users participating in a VTG when a failover occurs.

 Synchronizing the Server Time on HA Servers

 Before servers are configured for HA, you must configure the internal time on each server using the Network Time Protocol (NTP).
 HA servers use the internal time setting to exchange HA heartbeats and data.
 HA configuration fails if NTP is not configured on both servers.